-In Ghana there are 34 Customs regime codes, which are the most general classifications of trade transactions.
-Therefore, to apply the general trade system definition to Ghana's trade data, the first step is to decide which Customs regime codes should be included and excluded according to the definition of the general trade system.
+In Ghana there are 34 Customs Regimes, which are different types of systems established for the clearance of goods out of Customs charge.
+They refer to the type of Customs operation applied for the clearance of goods into or out of or within the Customs national territory.
+The Customs Regimes indicate the general intention of the trader concerning the cargo.
+Therefore, to apply the general trade system definition to Ghana's trade data, the first step is to decide which Customs Regimes should be included and excluded according to the definition of the general trade system.
 In collaboration with Customs, the GSS has decided the scope for Ghana's trade statistics in line with the general trade system.
 First of all, the regime code 00 is labelled "Reserved", and is excluded, as it falls outside the scope of the general trade system.
-Then the following subsections will present the included and excluded Customs regime codes for Ghana's trade statistics.
+Then the following subsections will present the included and excluded Customs Regimes for Ghana's trade statistics.

-4.1.1 EXPORTS
+2.4.1 EXPORTS